 - UK Screen Alliance and Animation UK events introducing London careers advisers to the sector.
 This has led to several speaking invitations to schools’ industry encounter events and a mailing list distribution to schools and colleges for news of careers opportunities.

 - Following two years of development initiated by UK Screen Alliance, a group of employers has developed an apprenticeship for Post Production Technical Operators that was approved by the Institute of Apprenticeships in April 2019.
-The next step is to appoint a preferred training provider with the view to commencing delivery in September 2019.
+The first cohort started in April 2020 at London South Bank University.

-- Engagement with future education policy – representatives for the VFX and Animation sector are fully engaged in the creation of T-Levels through membership of the Media, Production and Broadcast T-Level panel.
+- Engagement with future education policy – representatives for the VFX and Animation sector have been fully engaged in the creation of T-Levels through membership of the Media, Broadcast and Production T-Level panel.
 T-Levels are technical qualifications that will sit alongside A-Levels.

 - Universities – Many VFX and animation companies have direct relationships with the best university courses.
 However, in general, university engagement needs to be more coordinated in order to promote more centres of excellence that deliver the work-ready high-quality graduates in sufficient numbers.
 Work experience needs to be built in to university courses.
 UK Screen Alliance and Animation UK are working up proposals to foster greater cooperation between industry and university.